Your textbooks come with these awesome tools!

 Why isn’t Lix available on mobile and tablet?

 That’s a really good question.
 It all boils down to this—we’ve put all of our efforts into creating the best desktop study experience.
 And we’re almost there.
-So, don’t worry—Lix will soon be available on mobile and tablet.
+So, don’t worry—Lix will one day be available on mobile and tablet.
 We’ll let you know when it’s ready!

 Got some questions?